An Overview of UAB’s Professional Writing Magazine

 By Students, For Students

-Two years ago UAB premiered their first issue of MEMORANDUM, a professional writing magazine (written and published by professional writing students) dedicated to helping students already enrolled or interested in professional writing as a major and as a career.
+Premiered in Fall 2013, UAB’s MEMORANDUM, a professional writing magazine (written and published by professional writing students) dedicates itself to helping students already enrolled or interested in professional writing as a major and as a career.
 “MEMORANDUM started as an idea,” laughed Jeffrey Bacha, Assistant Professor of Professional and Technical Communication at UAB and also the Faculty Advisor to MEMORANDUM.
 “I wanted students to have a place to publish their work, but also work on document design, which is a skill set a lot of professional writers need when they go into the job market.”
 Since MEMORANDUM is student-focused, much of the content relates directly to students’ questions, concerns, and interests.

 Some topics of interest in the publication include the relevance of the major itself, the direction it’s headed, opportunities at UAB in the professional writing sphere, internships on campus and in the Greater Birmingham area, and tools and tips needed in the modern context of communication.
 For many students involved in the MEMORANDUM publication, this marks the inaugural presence of their voice in the public eye.
 Bacha feels the public nature of the magazine serves as a vital role in the students’ progress into technical communication.
 “I think [MEMORANDUM] is important for a number of reasons.
 What I see as the importance of the project deals with the public nature of the publication,” he continues.
 “Students are producing content that is publicly accessible so strangers, anyone, can stop by and see what they’ve made.”
 The publication serves as both an academic endeavor and a leap into the professional world.